SupImDos/pydantic-argparse/docs/usage/arguments/choices.md

 ## Overview
-`pydantic-argparse` provides functionality for choice arguments.
+`pydantic-args` provides functionality for choice arguments.
 A choice is a command-line argument that allows a restricted set of values.
 For example:
 `--choice X` or `--choice Y`.